Archive for November, 2005

 I recommend these chocolate chips:

 Whole Foods 365 Everyday Value-Outrageous semisweet flavor.
 At 1.99 for 12 oz., it’s actually cheaper than the brands below and better!
 It has only the real stuff: cocoa liquor, sugar, cocoa butter, vanilla and soy lecithin (an emulsifier).
-Chocolate manufacturers often cheat by using cheap vegetable or milk fat and vanillin.
+Chocolate manufacturers often cheat by substituting vegetable or milk fat and vanillin.

 Nestle Toll House Semi-Sweet Morsels-classic semisweet flavor with a bit of an acidic edge (which I like).
 The chips soften after baking, so they melt right in your mouth when you bite into them.